Product embeddings and vectors

 -

-Log commerce events to get an exact account of a user’s interaction with elements of your commerce site, by embedding user data within the products.
+Log commerce events to get an exact account of a user’s interaction with elements of your ecommerce site, by embedding user data within the products.

-We currently use embeddings and vectors for the following Coveo ML models: Predictive Query Suggestions (PQS), Intent-Aware Product Ranking (IAPR), and Session-Based Product Recommendations (SBPR).
+Embeddings and vectors are utilized in the following Coveo ML models: Predictive Query Suggestions (PQS), Intent-Aware Product Ranking (IAPR), and Session-Based Product Recommendations (SBPR).